tbressler/waterrower-core/README.md

 ```

-If you don't want to search for the correct port manually, you can use the class ```WaterRowerAutoDiscovery```.
-The auto-discovery automatically searches for the available ports and tries to connect the WaterRower.
+If you don't want to search for the port manually, you can use the class ```WaterRowerAutoDiscovery```.
+The auto-discovery automatically searches for available ports and tries to connect the WaterRower.
 In this case you don't need to connect the WaterRower yourself.

 ```Java